Scleral Lenses for Astigmatism

 If you have been told that your astigmatism is too severe to wear contacts, ask Dr. Angela Bergin about scleral contact lenses.
-At the Excel Eyecare OD PA we work hard to give each patient a superior contact lens fit and know that these lenses can truly make a difference in our patients’ lives.
+At the Excel Eyecare OD PA in Charlotte, we work hard to give each patient a superior contact lens fit and know that these lenses can truly make a difference in our patients’ lives.

 What is Astigmatism

 Astigmatism is a common type of refractive error caused by an irregularly shaped cornea.
 The abnormal cornea causes light to enter unequally onto the retina, which results in blurred or distorted vision, eye strain, headaches, squinting and eye irritation.
 People are either born with this condition or can develop it later in life.

 This condition typically occurs with myopia (nearsightedness) or hyperopia (farsightedness) and can be easily diagnosed using a simple eye exam.

 - Myopic (nearsighted) astigmatism: For the myopic, light rays focus in front of the retina, leading objects in the distance to appear blurred.
 Myopic people who have astigmatism experience further blurring and vision distortion due to the refractive error caused by mismatched curvatures of the cornea or lens.